 This half-face respirator comes with 100% money back guarantee and a 1-year factory warranty when purchased directly from Parcil.

-Many resin artists like to set up their working area outside, where the abundance of fresh air keeps potentially dangerous fumes well-dispersed.
-However, this is not always an option depending on the season, the weather, the availability of outdoor space for safety and so many other reasons that may compel a resin artist to bring their craft indoors.
+However, creating a safe, outdoor space to work with resin is not always an option depending on the season, the weather, the availability of outdoor space for safety and so many other reasons that may compel a resin artist to bring their craft indoors.

 If you have a designated room with an open window, please make sure there is enough fresh air coming in and going out.
 You can read more about proper ventilation in point number 4.